cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - Is there any treatment for corona yet?
 - Is there any treatment yet?
 - Is there any treatment yet?
-- Is there any vacine for this virus?
 - Is there any vanicce yet for the virus
 - Is they cure finally out
 - Is this disease curable